krisppurg/dimscord/README.md

         # Sends a messge with embed.
         discard await discord.api.sendMessage(
             m.channel_id,
-            embed = some Embed(
+            embed = Embed(
-                title: some "Hello there!",
+                title: "Hello there!",
-                description: some "This is description",
+                description: "This is description",
-                color: some 0x7789ec
+                color: 0x7789ec
             )
         )